 All documents related to costs and budget of homeless-related activities in FY18-19, FY19-20, and FY20-21 including, but not limited to, LAPD budget going to deployment with Special Enforcement Cleaning Zone engagements and CARE+ engagements.

+Nothing provided.

 Policies related to homelessness: Any and all policies, procedures, regulations, protocols, manuals, or guidelines from January 1, 2018 until the date this request is fulfilled, related to homelessness including, but not limited to, CARE+, Special Enforcement and Cleaning Zone (SECZs), enforcement of LAMC 56.11, enforcement of LAMC 41.18, encampment clearances, Covid-19-related enforcement related to encampments, LAPD HOPE teams and LAPD RESET teams.

+Incomplete.
+For example, we don’t see anything about modifications to 41.18 policy in 2021.

 Policies related to Martin v.
 City of Boise (920 F.3d 584 (9th Cir.
 2019)) : Any and all policies, procedures, regulations, protocols, manuals, or guidelines, from September 1, 2018 until the date this request is fulfilled, that were developed in response to the Martin v.
 City of Boise (920 F.3d 584 (9th Cir.
 2019)) federal court ruling including but not limited to training materials related to the relationship between police enforcement of laws and the availability of shelter beds.

+Documents received:

+2018_18_Criminalizing_Public_Sleeping_Training.pdf = 2 pg memo from county DA.

 Training Materials: Any and all training documents from January 1, 2012 until the date this request is fulfilled, discussing policing of homelessness, including but not limited to PowerPoint presentations, handouts, manuals, or lectures.
 This includes enforcing laws related to encampments, LAMC 56.11, LAMC 85.02, LAMC 63.44(B) subsections (14), (17) or (26)and LAMC 41.18, trespassing laws, open container and drinking in public laws, and enforcement of the Americans With Disabilities Act (ADA) as it applies to people living on the streets and to encampments.

+Documents received:

+Training_R.pdf = 115 pg pdf of assorted documents (powerpoint slides, flyers, memos).
+Contains duplicate slides within, so not fully 115 pp. It isn't a training manual.

 As provided in the open records law, Sec.
 6253(c), I will expect your initial response within ten (10) business days.